 As an eligible state employee, you and your family can choose from several medical and dental plans coordinated by the Public Employees Benefits Board (PEBB) Program.
 All plans offer compressive coverage, but vary in other ways such as provider networks, premiums, your out-of-pocket costs, and eligibility based on the county you reside in.
 In addition to various medical plan options to choose from, PEBB pays the full premium for Dental for employees and enrolled dependents.
 For more information on plan costs, benefit comparisons, plan contact information, and other information that may assist you in making a plan choice, visit the PEBB site or the download the Employee Enrollment Guide.

 To enroll in PEBB benefits, your forms must be received by your payroll/benefits office no later than 31 days after you become benefits eligible.
 If you enroll family members on your PEBB insurance coverage, the PEBB Program must also receive proof of their eligibility.
 You may waive enrollment in medical, but your employer must receive your completed Employee Enrollment/Change form indicating that you want to waive enrollment in medical no later than 31 days after the date you become eligible for PEBB benefits.
-You may not waive dental benefits.
+You may not waive dental benefits unless you are enrolled in SEBB dental and SEBB vision..
 If your form is not received within 31 days, you will default to the Uniform Medical Plan and Uniform Dental Plan with coverage for yourself only and changes cannot be made until open enrollment in November.
+A $25 per account monthly tobacco use premium surcharge will be incurred if no forms are received by 31 days but changes to tobacco surcharge can be made anytime during the year.

 Tobacco and Spousal Surcharges